 Will you still photograph our wedding?

 If you do still want to go ahead in the next few months, your wedding day may be a little different to the one you had originally planned.
 But that doesn’t mean it can’t still be a wonderful, intimate celebration with those closest to you.
 We’re experienced with smaller weddings and reduced coverage, and happy to give advice on what will be possible in terms of your photography.
 We’ve now photographed several ‘Covid weddings’ as well, so if you’re not sure about something, please just ask.

 What happens if we decide to postpone our wedding?

-It’s now likely that smaller weddings will become the new normal, for at least the next few months.
+Smaller weddings will be the new normal, until at least 21st June.
 We would encourage those couples who want to be married to consider a smaller celebration that we can still capture for you, however we realise that’s not right for everyone.

 Please let us know as soon as possible if you are thinking of postponing.
 We want to do everything we can to work with our couples who want to move to a later date.
 In the current circumstances we’re happy to move your booking to a new date, providing that we’re available.